 All work done on assessments and practicals must be your own.
-You are encouraged to work together Summer 2024, Session I - Noel Ways Bio 121 BIA 8 | Page and collaborate, but the work must be your own when an exam is done.
+You are encouraged to work together, prepare together, and collaborate, but the work must be your own when an exam is done.
 Therefore, the following guidelines are established to help guide you in an ethical and legitimate approach to your assessments.

 - 1. When exams are taken, no electronic devices may be on. - 2.
 No web browsers or other sources of information may be used. - 3.
-Violation of the above will result in one of the following - a "o" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.
+Violation of the above will result in one of the following: - a "0" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.